 It's no secret that Arianna Huffington is an advocate for sleep.
-After all, the media mogul is poised to launch her new book, The Sleep Revolution, in April.
+After all, the media mogul wrote a whole book on the matter called, The Sleep Revolution.
+What began it all?
 In a 2010 TEDWomen talk, Huffington explained that she learned the importance of sleep the hard way, after fainting from exhaustion.
 “I hit my head on my desk.
 I broke my cheekbone.
 I had five stitches on my right eye.
 So I began the journey of rediscovering the value of sleep,” she says.

 In order to preserve the sanctity of her snooze, Huffington makes sure to keep her bedroom a screen-free zone.
 Before bed, she leaves her electronics out of the bedroom and opts to read an actual book before dozing off into a restful slumber.
 Huffington encourages other women to do the same.
 She even goes so far as to call getting enough sleep a feminist issue.
 “We’re going to sleep our way to the top,” she says.